 Students in the Master of Architecture program spend a summer of study in one of our two prestigious off-campus programs: at the New York City Fisher Center, or in our Three Cities: Asia program.

 New York City

-The University’s Fisher Center is based at 136 Madison Avenue in Midtown Manhattan, and offers opportunity to study in one of the most architecturally rich and culturally vibrant cities in the world.
-The curriculum focuses on the city’s history, urban morphology, planning, real estate development, as well as urban theory.
-The program draws on NYC based and Syracuse Architecture faculty and includes guest lecturers, additional programming, as well as extensive field studies in and around the Metropolitan New York City.
+The University’s Fisher Center is based at 136 Madison Avenue in Midtown Manhattan and offers opportunity to study in one of the most architecturally rich and culturally vibrant cities in the world.
+The summer curriculum focuses on the city’s history, and morphology, and directly engages the creative challenges of the architect’s role in planning, and real estate development.
+The program draws on NYC-based architecture faculty and critics, and includes guest lecturers, collateral programming, and extensive field studies in and around the city.